react-dev-216/nextjs-fullstack-app-template/README.app.md

 For this reason I actually have the flexibility to start working on whichever component I like.
 I'm going to begin with the `Search` component first.

 Create a new directory called `/utility` inside `/components`.
 As before, we'll start by copying our `templates/base` into the `components/utility` directory to start our component.

-If you are unsure what I am describing, you can refer back to the [original tutorial](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#creating-a-component-template) where we created the [BaseTemplate](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#creating-a-component-template) component, or simply take it from the project [repo](https://github.com/alexeagleson/nextjs-fullstack-app-template).

 Run a find and replace for each instance of `BaseTemplate` and replace with `Search` in the copied folder, including both the content of the files and the filenames themselves.
 Lastly change the `title` in `Search.stories.tsx` to `utility/Search`.
 When you are done it should look like this: